Lie Neurons: Adjoint-Equivariant Neural Networks for Semisimple Lie Algebras: Additional Experiments on

 \subsection{Equivariant Function Regression}

 In the second experiment, we ask the network to fit an equivariant function that takes two elements on $\mathfrak{sl}(3)$ back to itself:

 Similar to the first experiment, we generate $10,000$ training and test samples, as well as the additional $500$ adjoint actions on the test set.
+For this task, we also train each model separately 5 times to analyze the consistency of the proposed method.
 We again report the MSE on the regular test set.
 For the adjoint-augmented test set, we map the output back with the inverse adjoint action and compute the MSE with the ground truth value.
 To evaluate the equivariance of the network, we compute the equivariance error $E_{\text{equiv}}$ as:

 In this experiment, we evaluate LN using 3 different architectures.
 They are 2 \texttt{LN-LR}, 2 \texttt{LN-LB}, and 2 \texttt{LN-LR} + 2 \texttt{LN-LB}, respectively.
 Each of them is followed by a regular linear layer to map the feature dimension back to $1$.